 Among the many innovative learning strategies, the translation method has somehow got lost and gone out of style.
 Most modern language learners believe that the best way to learn their target languages is to limit the use of their native tongue.
 When used in a thoughtful way, however, translation can be a great tool for learners, as those who prefer ‘traditional’ language acquisition methods are well aware.

 While professional translation is performed by qualified, skilled translators, anyone trying to pick up a new language can utilize translation in their journey to fluency.
-As far as we’re concerned, this method is not ‘in’ or ‘out’.
-It’s timeless.
+As far as we’re concerned, this method is never ‘in’ or ‘out’: it’s timeless.
 Let’s take a more detailed look at how translation can help you improve your language skills.

 How can translation help you to learn a language?

 Here are the top three ways translation can further your language acquisition:

 - Translating between languages can reveal their structural differences, as well as any similarities they may share such as vocabulary or word order.